Our reservation staff are available between Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Satonda Island is a small un-inhabited volcanic island off the north coast of Sumbawa, separated by a narrow strait from Tambora, the site of the largest and most devastating volcanic eruption in human history.
 In 1815 Tambora erupted expelling into the atmosphere twice as much material as the later Krakatoa in 1833.
 For the small island of Satonda, there is a lasting effect.
 The eruption was so great that it breached the rim of Satonda crater and dumped millions of gallons of sea water there, leaving the crater lake filled with salt-water instead of fresh.
 Satonda’s beach is remarkable because a major portion of its sediment consists of pebbles of pumice – a foamy volcanic glass, so light that it floats on water.
 This hidden gem offers quiet nature walk, some pristine white beaches, wonderful snorkelling, and birdwatching.

-Maumere is located in Flores Island, which is known for its active volcanoes, fascinating indigenous cultures, hand woven textiles, and its coral reefs which offer spectacular diving and snorkelling.
+Watublapi is located in Flores Island, which is known for its active volcanoes, fascinating indigenous cultures and hand woven textiles.

 See the old The old Catholic church of Sikka which reflects the Portuguese influence in Flores, and the Alok traditional market.
 This is a colorful, crowded, and friendly place to visit where local women can be seen weaving their rustic bamboo mats, and everyday items to unusual goods can be seen and sampled.